-prevalence of foreign currency-denominated debt (90% of debt) remains a key risk factor, making the debt position vulnerable to currency fluctuations.
-After a sharp devaluation of UZS in April 2020, the national currency has continued to weaken through the end of 2020 and the first half of 2021, which will increase the debt burden.
+maturing in more than one year and 83% of debt maturing in more than five years.
+We also highlight the fact the majority of the debt comes in form of concession agreements with foreign governments and state banks, as well as international financial institutions.
+In terms of currency structure, the prevalence of foreign currency-denominated debt (99% of debt) remains a key risk factor, making the debt position vulnerable to currency fluctuations.
+After a sharp devaluation of UZS in April 2020, the national currency has continued to weaken through the end of 2020 and beginning of 2021, which will increase the debt burden.
 Although the government seeks to diversify debt structure by issuing domestic bonds, their share remains insignificant, and further issuance of these instruments is limited by the underdeveloped domestic capital market.
 In addition, we continue to note the high level of contingent liabilities of the government related to SOE and SOB debts, which may be lowered as the implementation of the privatization program continues.

-The share of NPLs in the banking sector has increased.
-The share of NPLs has risen sharply in the first half of 2021 and stood at 5,6% at the end of Q2 2021 (see graph 4).
-The profitability of the banking sector, however, has remained stable during the first half of 2021 with ROA standing at 2,0% at the end of Q2 2021.
-Although the capital adequacy ratio has deteriorated from 18,4% as of Q4 2020 to 17,7% as of Q2 2021, it still remains above minimum regulatory requirements.
+Banking sector remains resilient despite the challenges of COVID-19.

-The role of the financial sector for the economy remains limited due to the high concentration of assets on state-owned banks (83% of sector's assets as of Q2 2021), as well as a still significant share of preferential loans to public sector enterprises.
+The banking sector has remained stable throughout 2020, despite the destructive impact of COVID-19.
+After observing an increase in the share of NPLs in the first half of 2020, the share of NPLs has consecutively lowered in 3Q and 4Q and reached the level of 2,2% by the end of 2020 (see graph 4).
+The profitability of the banking sector has remained stable during 2020, with ROA being at the pre-pandemic level of 2,2% at the end of 4Q.
+We note the timeliness of the Central Bank of Uzbekistan (CBU) precautionary measures to ensure financial stability and to maintain adequate liquidity of commercial banks.
+The regulator makes use of REPO and swap operations; it has reduced reserve requirements and introduced a special credit line to provide liquidity to banks for up to three years.
+The ratios of banking system assets and domestic loans to GDP, while both showed growth in 2020, remain at moderate levels of 61,2% and 46,3% respectively at the end of 2020.
+The role of the financial sector for the economy is limited due to the high concentration of assets on state-owned banks (85% of sector's assets in 2020), as well as a still significant share of preferential loans to public sector enterprises.
 We expect a reduction of systemic risks of the banking sector if the authorities' plans to cancel policy lending to SOEs at below market rates are executed.

 Monetary policy has contributed to the provision of macroeconomic stability.
 The CBU has implemented a set of measures in order to support the economy during the pandemic which included postponement of repayment of loans to the population and businesses, maintaining the liquidity of the banking system and ensuring the stability of the payment system.
-Given the impact of the pandemic on the macroeconomic situation and the dynamic of the inflation the CBU reduced the key rate to 15% in April 2020, and further to 14% in September 2020 (see graph 6).
+Given the impact of the pandemic on the macroeconomic situation